Lion Rock & Amah Rock Hike: A Secret Route from Tai Wai

 Most people who hike to Lion Rock’s summit start from Wong Tai Sin MTR station, but that route is often crowded and involves walking up a boring concrete road full of cars and taxis for nearly an hour.

-Starting from Tai Wai foregoes all these annoyances and gets you to the top of Lion Rock quickly, in the shade (which actually makes this a decent summer hike option), with fewer people around, and lets you detour to Amah Rock along the way!
+Starting from Tai Wai forgoes all these annoyances and gets you to the top of Lion Rock quickly, in the shade (which actually makes this a decent summer hike option), with fewer people around, and lets you detour to Amah Rock along the way!

 Amah Rock Folk Legend